 Telephone: (860) 567-9423, ext.
 255

 The Connecticut Junior Republic (CJR) will provide a safe and secure environment for all residents.
 CJR ensures training, education, prevention, detection, response, investigation, and tracking of all reported acts of sexual abuse and sexual harassment.
-In accordance with state and federal regulations, the Connecticut Junior Republic reports that there were no allegations or incidents of sexual abuse reported between July 2014 - June 2015.
+In accordance with state and federal regulations, the Connecticut Junior Republic's Annual PREA Report is that there were no allegations or incidents of sexual abuse reported between January 2020 - December 2020.